Japanga/astralchan/README.md

 At the inside of each board folder directory is an <i><b>"/admin.php"</b></i> file, where users enter in a private password stored only in the server-end version of the file where you define the <b>your_admin_password</b> hash (meaning regular users are completely unable to access it through methods like View page source.)
 <img src="https://i.imgur.com/iuGrHZ2.png" width="460">

-Once you are inside, you can succesfully enter the admin command console, and familiarze yourself with the impressive amount of tools and methods of removing posts.
+Once you are inside, you can succesfully enter the admin command console, and familiarize yourself with the impressive amount of tools and methods of removing posts.

 <img src="https://i.imgur.com/u6paCWE.png" width="460">